Wyze Sense Home Security Review

 Overall, Wyze Sense is a great security system for someone that wants to be as DIY as possible.
 If you’re fiercely independent and want to be 100% responsible for your home’s security, Wyze Sense, paired with their other smart security items like the Wyze Cam, is a fantastic choice for you.

 However, if you wanted 24/7 professional monitoring, cellular backup, or a more extensive system that included panic buttons, key fobs, and other devices of that nature, we’d recommend a more traditional security system from SimpliSafe or ADT.
+Learn more in our SimpliSafe review and our ADT review.

 Frequently Asked Questions